About By the People

 Wired, April 14, 2019, Tech that connects us -- And makes us better humans

-By the People is an online transcription platform inviting anyone with an internet connection can transcribe documents from Library of Congress digital collections.
+By the People is an online transcription platform inviting anyone with an internet connection to transcribe documents from Library of Congress digital collections.
 Everyone is welcome to contribute!

 This crowdsourcing project enables members of the public to help make data more usable and discoverable while gaining new knowledge and skills, for example, learning to read older forms of handwriting such as cursive.